inclu-media/Pop-M/README.md

 These features were implemented in addition to the required functionality:

-- 3 column layout in landscape mode
+- 3 column layout in landscape mode.
+- Movies as Parcelables and implementation of onSaveInstanceState.
+- The grid view acts as OnSharedPreferenceChangeListener and fetches new movies only at startup or preferences change.